 Older commercial corridors throughout the United States have particular challenges to overcome, including building neglect, vacancy, and crime.
-One of the biggest challenges is maintaining the appearance of older buildings.
+One of the biggest challenges is maintaining the appearance of older buildings, such as those located south of downtown.

 Many owners of older commercial buildings would invest in their property if there were more certainty that such investment would yield greater value.
 Some owners fear higher property taxes shortly after out-of-pocket investment is made to a building.
 Low interest financing is also difficult to obtain, especially in areas of the City where financial institutions may be leery to invest.

-To help offset the the challenges mentioned in the above paragraphs, the City should consider creating a low interest rate façade improvement program.
+To help offset the challenges described in the above paragraphs, the City should consider creating a low interest rate façade improvement program.
 The City of Fort Worth should create a 12 month "pilot" matching loan program to support building façade improvements.
-The suggested program could kick-off as early as 2008, after a three-month public relations and outreach media blitz.
+The suggested program could kick-off as early as 2008, after a three month public relations and outreach media blitz.
 The program should include the following:

 - City-wide Urban Village Fund of \$500,000.

-- Offered on a first-come, first-served basis.
+- Offered on a first come, first served basis.

 - Quarterly accountability and review.

 - Low interest rate loan.

 - Maximum loan amount of \$50,000/building.

 - Require a dollar for dollar private sector match.

 - Five-year property tax freeze on new improvements.